-29in wheels aren’t great for everything though, and with the 26in stranglehold broken, other innovators revived the intermediate 650b (aka 27.5in) wheel size in a mountain bike format that potentially promised the best of both worlds.
+Initially, it was thought that 29in wheels weren’t great for everything, and with the 26in stranglehold broken, other innovators revived the intermediate 650b (aka 27.5in) wheel size in a mountain bike format that potentially promised the best of both worlds.

 Eager to repeat the new bike sales surge created by 29er wheels, fast-reacting companies jumped on the new 650b size.
-The new bikes look better, handle better, fit more people and more riding styles and, almost overnight, 650b is pushing 26in wheels to the brink of extinction.
+The new bikes looked better, handled better, fitted more people and more riding styles and, almost overnight, 650b pushed 26in wheels to the brink of extinction.

 The original wheel size might have been an accidental standard based on beach cruisers, but it still has a lot going for it.